Chapter 2: Color Theory

 next arrow

 Having Color Schemes per character is a very powerful tool.
 It can show their personality and their arc through the story.
-The Batcave in the slide above is the perfect example of having the same location under different influences : the change of color scheme indicates an important story point.
+The Batcave in the slide above is the perfect example of having the same location under different influences: the change of color scheme indicates an important story point.

 Lego Batman night sequence

-Here is an other example on Lego Batman : we were launching a sequence set in the woods at night, and Grant Freckelton was showing me some references.
-He told me :
+Here is an other example on Lego Batman: we were launching a sequence set in the woods at night, and Grant Freckelton was showing me some references.
+He told me:

 We are going to make a sequence where the key will be warm on the set, neutral on the characters and blue on the volumetric FX.

 When I heard this, I can tell you that my heart skipped a beat.
 What the heck ?
 How can one make this work ?
 Different colors for the same key ?
-I just had finished The Secret Life of Pets where we did not use any Light-Linking and barely no cheat… I was not prepared for this !
+I just had finished “The Secret Life of Pets” where we did not use any Light-Linking and barely no “cheat”… I was not prepared for this !

-Use of color On Lego Batman was very original and pretty much insane.
-It is the only movie where I used these (almost) pure colors : R : 1 / G : 0.01 / B : 0.01.
-It took me time to accept it as it was so different to what I am used to.
+Use of color in “Lego Batman” was very original and pretty much pushed to the maximum.
+It is the only movie where I used these (almost) pure colors: R: 1 / G: 0.01 / B: 0.01.
+It took me some time to accept it, since it was so different to what I was used to.

 020_colorTheory_410_lego_batman_scheme_split_FHD